 Building fires are devastating and scary, and in the days following a fire, it’s easy to become overwhelmed.
 Home and business owners often question what to do and where to start.
 To help you with the process, our fire damage restoration experts put together this list of Fire Damage Dos and Don’ts.

 - Take photos of the damage.
 Your insurance company will need photographic evidence of the fire damage and any affected areas and items.

-DO make your first call to your insurance agent.
-Not only is it required that you file your claim as soon as possible, it is also in your best interest.
-At this time, you’ll be asked to submit a proof of loss claim.
-The sooner you get the ball rolling, the sooner an insurance adjuster will arrive at your door to begin assessing the damage.
+- File a claim with your insurance company.
+Not only is it required that you file your claim as soon as possible, but it is also in your best interest.
+You’ll be asked to submit a proof of loss claim.
+The sooner you get the ball rolling, the sooner an insurance adjuster will begin assessing the damage.

-DO have a qualified and restoration company be next on your call list.
-These guys have been trained to cleanup and repair after a fire damage and ultimately will help make this process as easy on you as they can.
-They will work with your insurance company to initiate a fire damage recovery plan that includes the complete restoration of your structure.
+- Contact a professional fire restoration company.
+Restoration professionals are trained to clean up and repair fire-damaged homes, and they will work with your insurance company to initiate a fire damage recovery plan that includes the complete restoration of your structure.

-Download and print the graphic – Dos and Don’t After Fire Damage
+Download and print PDF – Dos and Don’ts After Fire Damage